 A number of showcase events from different time periods are planned over the weekend including a display of 13th century Anglo-Norman drill and a hand-to-hand combat demonstration.

 Described as Ireland's Golden Age, the Early Christian period will also be brought to life for visitors.
 The action will be based around the Ring Fort at Craggaunowen where a range of aspects of life from 2nd to 8th century Ireland will be demonstrated, including cookery.
 A legendary Irish chariot, which is a reconstruction based on High Cross carvings and literary references, will also be on display for visitors to view at the Ring Fort.

-The Medieval period is re-created at 16th century Craggaunowen Castle.
-You will enjoy demonstrations of 16th century costume production and also gain an insight into 15th & 16th century military life with a display of costumes, arms and armour.
-There will also be a display of replica jewellery from the period.
+The Medieval period will be recreated at 16th century Craggaunowen Castle and on the green in front of the Castle.
+Visitors will be able to see demonstrations of 16th century clothing and also gain an insight into 15th and 16th century military life with a display of clothing, arms and armour.
+A full programme of events for the day will be available at the Craggaunowen admissions building.

 With an emphasis on value for money, Shannon Heritage is offering a special family ticket for 2 adults and 2 children for €21.50 and 2 adults and 6 children for €24.50.
 For further information about the ‘Lughnasa’ Festival at Craggaunowen visit www.shannonheritage.com or telephone Shannon Heritage at 061 – 360788.
 Tickets are available on the day and they can also be bought online.